Troubleshooting

 07

 Read it from the enclosure label, next to the QR code.
-Include it in the ticket.
+Include it in the support ticket.

 If you can run a shell on the device (SSH or HDMI), this single block captures the journal, kernel ring buffer, PCIe topology, and OS release into one archive.
-Attach it to your ticket if you can; otherwise the items in the checklist above are enough to start.
+Attach it to your ticket if you can; otherwise the checks above are enough to start.

 terminal (on the ALPON X5 AI) shell